civicrm/civicrm-dev-docs/docs/extensions/payment-processors/create.md

 ### ContributionRecur IDs

-Where an ID **is bold** it is expected to, or might be, provided by your payment processor.
+Where an ID has a \* by it, the ID, it's up to your payment processor to provide this (if relevant).
 Everything else should be handled by CiviCRM.

 - `id` integer ID, the primary key for the `civicrm_contribution_recur` table.
 - `payment_processor_id` integer ID, foreign key to `civicrm_payment_processor.id` which stores the configuration data for the payment processor.
 Not to be confused with the next item...
-- **`processor_id`** string provided by the third party to uniquely identify this recurring payment.
+- `processor_id` \* string provided by the third party to uniquely identify this recurring payment.
 Many third parties might provide a *subscription ID* which might be suitable.
 CiviCRM does not use this internally but it may be useful to payment processors to match a recurring contribution record to the relevant object of the third party's API.
-- **`payment_token_id`** string.
+- `payment_token_id` \* string.
 Optionally used to store a third party token used for administering the recurring payment arrangement.
-- **`trxn_id`** string.
+- `trxn_id` \* string.
 This is used differently by each payment processor and could be a subscription ID, bank account details, something else or not used.
-- **`invoice_id`** string.
+- `invoice_id` \* string.
 Must be unique across all ContributionRecur records.
 May come from the third party or be generated by your payment processor (IS THIS RIGHT?).
-- **`next_sched_contribution_date`** Next Scheduled Recurring Contribution
+- `next_sched_contribution_date` \* Next Scheduled Recurring Contribution
 - `financial_type_id` integer points to one of the site's configured Contribution Types like "Donation", or "Event Fees".
 Payment processors should not normally have anything to do with this; it's not relevant to the third party's purposes.
 - `payment_instrument_id` integer points to one of the site's configured *Payment Methods*. **Your payment processor should normally install its own payment method**.
 The payment instrument for a (recurring or single) contribution is supposed to be set to the payment processor's configured payment instrument value.
 - `campaign_id` integer foreign key to a CiviCRM Campaign (if in use).
 The payment processor should not have much to do with this.